wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 Use the Home page to get a quick look at the date range and **measured employees** you can include in your analysis, as well as quick insights into how work gets done. (**Measured employees** means employees with a Workplace Analytics license.)

-**My organization’s data** gives you a high-level look at your organization’s Workplace Analytics data, including the date range of data available and a count of measured employees.
+**My organization’s data** gives you a high-level look at your organization’s Workplace Analytics data, including the date range and a count of measured employees.

 In addition to the Explore dashboards, Workplace Analytics offers out-of-the-box insights in three areas of the collaborative experience: